jannis-kiriasis/insured/README.md

 I used [Open Sans](https://fonts.google.com/specimen/Open+Sans) for all body elements.

-The fallback font used is Helvetiva for all body elements.
+The fallback font used is Helvetica for all body elements.

 ### Imagery

-I've used graphics for the logo, favicon the the navigation process.
+I've used graphics for the logo,favicon and the navigation process.
 All the graphics come from [Flaticon](https://www.flaticon.com/).

-I've used svg images where possible which are lighter than jpg and since it's a vector format, graphics always loook sharp.
+I've used SVG images where possible that are lighter than jpg and since it's a vector format, graphics always look sharp.
 It works well with logos and 'flat' graphics.
 I've used webp format for the favicon.
 Nowadays, [Wepb is supported by all the major browsers](https://developers.google.com/speed/webp/faq), with [Safari being the last main browser that started supporting webp in 2020](https://caniuse.com/webp) with the release of Safari 14.

 ## Accessibility

-As mentioned above, all the colours combinations used for text passed a contrast ratio test.
+As mentioned above, all the colour combinations used for text passed a contrast ratio test.
 During the testing phase, the white fonts on the red backgrounds (only used to style buttons) resulted low in contrast ratio.
-The red color was adjusted to pass and achive an accessibility score of WCAG AAA.
+The red colour was adjusted to pass and achieve an accessibility score of WCAG AAA.

 I've also used alt tags to describe images and aria labels to describe links and images used as background images.
 The pages have been structured using semantic HTML markup.

-The Lighthouse accessibiliy test also reports an accessibility score of 100/100.
+The Lighthouse accessibility test also reports an accessibility score of 100/100.

-A Lighthouse report is available a few paragraphs below in the testing section.
+A Lighthouse report is available in a few paragraphs below in the testing section.

 ## SEO

 Keywords have been used in the headings of the questionnaire start page and life insurance calculator page.
 Each page addresses a specific search intent:
-- The questionnaire page, the need of knowing whether a life insurance cover is needed
+- On the questionnaire page, the need of knowing whether a life insurance cover is needed
-- the calculator page, the need of a life cover calculator
+- the calculator page, the need for a life cover calculator
 - The application form, the need of getting a cover painlessly

 The title tags also include target keywords and the length displays in full on Google Search.
 Tested with this [title tag length checker](https://www.highervisibility.com/seo/tools/serp-snippet-optimizer/).

 I've included the most common metadata (description, keywords, index) and a self-referring `rel=canonical` link on each page.

-I've included Open Graph tags to control the pages appearence when shared on social media as posts.
+I've included Open Graph tags to control the pages' appearence when shared on social media as posts.

 The Lighthouse SEO test also reports a score of 100/100.